 For more information about the program, please see the Counseling Master’s Handbook (PDF)

 Our master’s in school counseling students arrange their program of studies in consultation with their advisors so that the 48 credits earned toward a master’s degree also will satisfy Wisconsin State Certification requirements.
 Certification is available as a K-12 School Counselor and as a Bilingual Counselor.
-Please understand that some courses are offered online.
+Please note that summer enrollment is required and, although most courses are in-person, some are offered online.

 Note: Students wishing to be licensed as a school counselor in another state should consult that state’s licensing requirements to ensure that they are meeting the requirements.